 Tuk Tuk’s are always a bad deal but it’s worth it one time to see what it’s like.
 They usually say 200baht for a ride and never come down in price.
 There are also busses but if you don’t know the traffic I wouldn’t recommend them because they are slow, get stuck in traffic a lot, and are hot.
-They are very cheap though and go to some places that trains don’t.
+They are very cheap though and go to many places that trains don’t.
 Maybe you want to try it out?
 I ride them every once in a while if I need to.
 Jump on and sit down and a lady will come and shake a change box at you.
 Tell here where you want to go.
 She probably won’t understand where you mean but give her 20 baht and it will likely be ok.

 Be sure to take River Taxi’s while you’re here.
 The orange flag boats go to every stop and cost 14baht which is less than 50 cents.
 You can take the river taxi to the Palace or to the Amulet Market or anywhere around the Old City.
 This is another moment when google maps is helpful because it’s really hard to determine which stop you’re at without GPS.
 If you don’t get a ticket before you get on (sometimes you can’t) then pay the woman who shakes the change box at you and she will give you a paper ticket.

 Bangkok is a city designed around shopping so if you like to shop, you will be very happy.
 The BTS train goes to many mall districts, but the biggest and brightest of them called Siam.
 It’s worth having a look even if you aren’t into shopping because the sheer decadence is a spectacle to witness: Themed multi-million dollar shopping centers that have footbridges to other shopping centers.
 Luxury shopping isn’t what drives my soul but I’ve browsed them a bit for a view into that world.
-Most of Bangkok is set up into districts so as you explore it you might notice themes, such as a neighborhood full of car parts, a neighborhood full of bathroom showrooms, a neighborhood full of gems and jewelry, a neighborhood full of disposable plastic bags.
+Most of Bangkok is set up into districts so as you explore it, you might notice themes, such as a neighborhood full of car parts, a neighborhood full of bathroom showrooms, a neighborhood full of gems and jewelry, a nieghborhood full of tools, a neighborhood full of disposable plastic bags.
 Shopping and commerce seems to be what makes Bangkok move so you will see it everywhere you go.
 Bangkok’s industry is not hidden from public view the way it is in other places.
 It’s usually right on the sidewalk and street with everything else.

-If you are into gems and jewelry, make sure you visit Si Lom road and the Jewelry Trade Center.
+If you are into gems and jewelry, make sure you visit Silom road and the Jewelry Trade Center.
 It’s like a mall full of gems and the neighborhood around the JTC is all gem shops.
 Bangkok is the heart of the world gem trade so I recommend checking it out.
 When else can you see huge rubies and sapphires in piles in shop windows?

 The Amulet Market is an interesting place to visit.
 It’s a sort of micro-neighborhood containing lots of little and big statues, coins, and other lucky things.
 Get there in the morning because it closes around 4.
-Worth a look and maybe a good place to get an inexpensive but authentic souvenir.
+Worth a look and maybe a good place to get an inexpensive yet authentic souvenir.

 I would also recommend the Little India neighborhood which is also the fabric district.
 Phahurat Market is the name of the fabric center.
 About a block from there is the Indian Emporium which is a 4 story mall of fabric.
 Just to the left of the entrance of Indian Emporium is a soi (alley) that has about 30 Indian food stands and is really cheap.
 The food is good.
 Phahurat is interesting but totally claustrophobic.
 A site to see.